WKGE: History

 WKGE was first licensed on March 11, 1925, with the sequentially assigned call letters of WHBP, to the Johnstown Automobile Company at 101 Main Street, broadcasting with 10 watts on 1170 kHz.

-On June 15, 1927 the station was assigned to 1310 kHz.
+On June 15, 1927, the station was assigned to 1310 kHz.
 On November 11, 1928, as part of the implementation of the Federal Radio Commission's General Order 40, WFBG in Altoona was also assigned to 1310 kHz, and the two stations had to work out a timesharing agreement.
 In mid-1929 the call letters were changed to WJAC, which would be used for 70 years.
-On July 14, 1939 WJAC moved to 1370 kHz, which allowed it to resume unlimited hours of operation.
+On July 14, 1939, WJAC moved to 1370 kHz, which allowed it to resume unlimited hours of operation.
 In March 1941, under the provisions of the North American Regional Broadcasting Agreement, most stations on 1370 kHz, including WJAC, were reassigned to 1400 kHz.

 In 1957, WJAC applied to move to 850 kHz and increase power from 500 to 10,000 watts.
 At the same time Saint Francis College (now Saint Francis University) in Johnstown applied to build a new station on 1400 kHz once that frequency was vacated.
 WJAC's move to 850 kHz, and the establishment of the new Saint Francis station, WWSF (now WYUP), was completed in 1963.
 However, in contrast to the single tower non-directional antenna used on 1400 kHz, operation on 850 kHz required constructing a large and complicated nine-tower directional array, sited on 115 acre in Paint Township, Somerset County, Pennsylvania.

 WJAC and sister FM station WKYE were under common ownership with WJAC-TV until 1984, when both radio stations were spun off to Winston Radio, Inc. Because all three stations were owned by shareholders in the Johnstown Tribune-Democrat, the city's daily newspaper, the radio stations were sold off in order to comply with recently enacted FCC regulations regarding newspaper cross-ownership in the same market.

 Though the AM station was no longer co-owned with the TV station, WJAC, Inc. allowed Winston Radio to continue using the WJAC call letters for the duration of its ownership.
 This privilege expired upon Altoona's Forever Broadcasting's acquisition of WJAC in 1997.
 The station then went through a series of new call signs, starting with WODZ in 1999, WSPO in 2001, and WLYE in 2002.
 In 2004 Forever Broadcasting moved the calls and format of WNTJ to 850, where it had been operating as a simulcast of the news–talk programming on WNTW in Somerset, Pennsylvania.
-It has since moved back to 1490 kHz with Forever's divestiture of the 850 signal and subsequent LMA of the 1490 signal.
-The Birach Broadcasting Corp. now airs a simulcast of talk station WYUP in Loretto.